egeloen/ivory-http-adapter/doc/configuration.md

 ## Boundary

 The boundary is a complement to the encoding type.
 If you configure it with form data, the multipart payload is separated by a boundary which needs to be append to the `content-type` header.
-If you provide data/files, it will be automatically populated but, if you encode yourself the data as string, you need to set it explicitely or pass the `content-type` header yourself.
+If you provide datas/files, it will be automatically populated but, if you encode yourself the datas as string, you need to set it explicitely or pass the `content-type` header yourself.
 Then, if you want to get/set it, you can use:

 ``` php